Army of Women FAQ

 • You are able to go to Rush University Medical Center in Chicago, Illinois, OR participating Quest Diagnostics locations in the Chicago, Illinois metropolitan area (specific locations will be provided by the research team after you RSVP for the study):

-• You were diagnosed with breast cancer (any stage, including DCIS and metastatic disease) within the last 5 years
+• You have been diagnosed with breast cancer (any stage, including DCIS and metastatic disease) within the last 5 years

-• You do NOT have a history of breast cancer AND you had a mammogram with no abnormalities within the last 9 months
+• You do NOT have a personal history of breast cancer.

 After you RSVP, the research team will ask you additional questions to be sure that this study is a right fit for you.

 What Does Participation Involve?
 If you join the Breast Cancer Microbiota Study you will be contacted by the research team to answer questions about your health history.
 If you are eligible for the study and decide to participate, you will be asked to complete a packet of study questionnaires about your health, smoking and alcohol consumption, physical activity, and family health; a gastrointestinal (GI) symptom checklist; and a breast cancer risk factor questionnaire.
 You will receive and return all questionnaires in the mail (at no cost to you).
 You will also be asked to complete an online diet history questionnaire.
 (The research team will send you the log-in information.)
 Additionally, the researchers will request your permission to access your medical records.